TylerB23/TylerB23.github.io/_posts/2025-11-30-LA-Bond-Math.markdown

 set aside, however.

-A more interesting example is a high growth rate in the revenues; just by playing around in Excel, it's easy to find examples here that don't work.
+A more interesting example is a high growth rate in the revenues; just by playing around in Excel, it's easy to find examples that don't work.
 Consider a revenue curve which is zero for the first two years and then grows at 5% annually from years three through fourty.
 There will be so much revenue in the later years